More about Kubernetes Storage

 In this article, we’ll look at how containerized applications in Kubernetes can take advantage of the enterprise data protection features of Cloud Volumes ONTAP by provisioning persistent volumes through NetApp Trident.
 This solution can help meet all the data protection requirements of production Kubernetes workloads transparently and with ease.

-Dynamic Kubernetes Persistent Volume Provisioning with NetApp Trident and Cloud Volumes ONTAP
+Kubernetes Dynamic Provisioning with NetApp Trident and Cloud Volumes ONTAP

 There are two ways Kubernetes persistent volumes are provisioned so users can take advantage of the extensible framework for clustered data storage management: static and dynamic.
 Administrators who want to have all the storage they require upfront can do so with static provisioning, which pre-allocates any Kubernetes persistent volumes.
 Such a decision depends on an exact understanding of the storage needs of the cluster.
 Should the cluster’s storage demands exceed the number of volumes previously provisioned, there would be an issue.

-Those issues are avoided when using the second option for Kubernetes persistent volume provisioning, dynamic provisioning.
+Those issues are avoided when using the second option for provisioning storage in Kubernetes: dynamic provisioning.
 In a deployment using dynamic provisioning, users don’t have to know of the cluster’s eventual storage needs since persistent volumes are provisioned as they are needed.
 This more organic process gives the Kubernetes cluster more flexibility, and room to scale.

-By using dynamic storage provisioning, Kubernetes users can greatly simplify how persistent volumes are deployed in clusters.
+With Kubernetes dynamic provisioning, users can greatly simplify how persistent volumes are deployed in clusters.
 Without the requirements to provision volumes manually and have foreknowledge of the storage amount needed, users can let their clusters scale without worry.

 How to Set Up MySQL Kubernetes Deployments with Cloud Volumes ONTAP